 - If hard copies are required, the use of a high-speed Printer/Copier/Scanner (e.g. Multi-Functional Device (MFD) will be the most economical and efficient way to print.

 Faculty Best Practices in Reducing Print

-- Syllabi, Presentations, and Handouts –Load into Blackboard, no printing.
+- Syllabi, Presentations, and Handouts –Load into OnCourse, no printing.

 - Students’ Note Taking –Encourage students to bring their laptops to class.

 - Advisement Notes –Complete online.